jimtheenchanter/ictskills2assignment/README.md

 ##Overview
 A map-based events management app where the user can save event locations and details which are linked to cards describing the event.
-Date, customer, venue name etc.
+Customised markers popup when clicked on revealing event data.

  > Features
     Multiple event markers on map.
     Clicking markers displays event data to the console.
     Can edit or delete events
+    Tests available using Cypress
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ##Setup